poly4concept/Poly4Concept/README.md

 A  frontend web developer with over 2 years of experience building frontend applications.
 I'm  passionate about making attractive and easy-to-use websites.

-I'm currently learning to be a full stack web developer.
+I'm currently learning to be a DevOps Engineer.

 ---
 &#129520; Toolbox